AQUALIBRIUM, the SAICE-Rand Water Schools Water Competition 2014 – life-changing

-This year the winners of the regional competitions come to Johannesburg from as far as Bloemfontein, Cape Town, Buffalo City (East London), Pietermaritzburg, Richards Bay, Nelson Mandela Bay (Port Elizabeth), Kimberley and Mafikeng, to battle the local winners for top honours.
-Many of the teams are flown to Johannesburg and accommodated in a good hotel - an experience that these young people and some of the educators will never forget!
-For most, this is a first experience of the ‘big city’.
+This year the winners of the regional competitions came to Johannesburg from as far as Bloemfontein, Cape Town, Buffalo City (East London), Nelson Mandela Bay (Port Elizabeth), Kimberley and Dendron in Limpopo, to battle the local winners for top honours.
+Many of the teams were flown to Johannesburg and accommodated in a good hotel - an experience that these young people and many educators will never forget!
+For most, this is a first experience of flying and visiting the ‘big city’.

 As a direct result of this competition there are presently three students studying civil engineering.
 These young people from disadvantaged backgrounds are determined to go MAD, i.e. Make A Difference in their communities.
 We just have to continue with these kinds of projects in order to make a difference to the scarce skills situation and the lives of many people!

 Water distribution systems are important to supply safe and clean drinking water to people.
 The teams are tasked to design a model water distribution network to distribute three litres of water equally between three points on the grid using two different diameter pipes and connection pieces.
 They are then judged on how well they execute the task – working on a penalty points system.
-They have a period of about an hour in which to design, build and operate their network.
+They have a period of about an hour in which to design, construct and operate their network.
 This competition exposes learners to the practical application of processes that influence their daily lives, which is how water gets to their homes.
 They are made aware of the intricacies involved in the design of water distribution networks and the actual water delivery to households.

 The grid used for the water distribution network is on a background that depicts the entire water cycle.
 It intrigues learners, as well as educators, who find it a very helpful educational tool.

 The competition creates awareness regarding the issues surrounding water in South Africa.
 It spreads the message that water is a precious commodity, the use of which should be reduced, recycled, re-used, respected and conserved.
-Through this competition SAICE and the WRC, the current major sponsor, took the responsibility of spreading the news that water should be used wisely, that infrastructure should be maintained and that new infrastructure should be created to provide potable water to those without water.
+Through this competition SAICE and Rand Water, the current major sponsor, took the responsibility of spreading the news that water should be used wisely, that infrastructure should be maintained and that new infrastructure should be created to provide potable water to those without water.